Current Local Rules and Docketing Statement - until January 31, 2017

 Local Rule 9 Journal Entries added language to require pro se parties, who were previously represented by counsel, to notify the clerk of courts that journal entries should be served on the party if they are no longer represented by counsel.
 The goal is to eliminate the delay in service of orders in cases where the clerk continues to serve counsel after counsel's representation has ended.

-Local Rule 20 Fax filing proposed new Local Rule authorizes the clerk of courts to accept fax filed documents.
-This does not require the clerk to accept fax filed documents, but authorizes it if a clerk chooses to do so.
+Local Rule 20 Fax filing new Local Rule authorizes the clerk of courts to accept fax-filed documents.
+This does not require the clerk to accept fax-filed documents, but authorizes it if a clerk chooses to do so.
+The only appellate clerk currently accepting fax filings is the Lorain County Clerk of Courts.
+The other appellate clerks will not accept fax filings.

 2012 Amendments to the Local Rules and Docketing Statement